 March: Aquamarine & Bloodstone

-March has two birthstones, aquamarine and bloodstone.
+March has two birthstones: aquamarine and bloodstone.
 While they differ greatly in appearance, both are believed to provide protection and good health.
 Aquamarine’s blue hue is light in tone and very impressive at large sizes.
 Bloodstone is dark-green and characterized by red inclusions of iron oxide.

 April birthdays are lucky enough to have diamond as their birthstone.
 Diamond is the hardest gemstone, with a rating of 10 on the Mohs hardness scale, and fittingly symbolizes strength and clarity, as well as healing and eternal love.

 Emerald is May’s birthstone and just like the spring season, this gemstone represents birth and renewal.
 Emerald is a variety of beryl and is characterized by a bluish green to green hue.

 June: Pearl, Alexandrite and Moonstone

-June birthdays are lucky enough to have three birthstone options.
-Pearls are organic gemstones created by saltwater or freshwater mollusks (oysters and mussels) and can be found naturally or cultured.
-Alexandrite is a fascinating gemstone that can change color appearance from vivid green to bluish green or red to purplish red depending on lighting.
-Moonstone exhibits adularescence, the term for its shimmering glow similar to that of moonlight.
+June birthdays have three birthstone options.
+The first and most traditional is pearl—organic gemstones created by saltwater or freshwater mollusks (oysters and mussels) that can be found naturally or cultured.
+Second is Alexandrite, a newer choice for the June birthstone, it is a fascinating gemstone that can change color appearance from vivid green to bluish green or red to purplish red depending on lighting.
+Lastly, moonstone is fascinating and exhibits adularescence, the term for its shimmering glow similar to that of moonlight.

 Peridot is the birthstone of August and is a variety of the mineral olivine.
 Peridot is yellowish green to greenish yellow in hue and is subsequently mistaken for emerald and topaz.

 Sapphire is September’s birthstone and is often associated with romance, loyalty, fidelity and royalty.
 Sapphire is the blue variety of corundum, of which ruby is the red variety.
 Second in hardness only to diamond, sapphires are an excellent choice for use in daily-wear jewelry.

 October: Opal & Tourmaline

 Opal and tourmaline are the birthstones for October.
 Both gems are found in a wide variety of colors.
 Opal exhibits every color of the rainbow due to a phenomenon called play of color, often against a light or dark background.
 Fire opal, conversely, have a yellow, orange or red background color and often do not exhibit play of color.
 Tourmaline comes in many colors including pink, red (rubellite), green and the vivid neon blue to green Paraíba tourmaline.

 November: Citrine & Topaz

 Citrine and topaz are November’s birthstones.
 Citrine is the yellow to brownish orange variety of quartz and is also the gem gift for a 13th wedding anniversary.
 Topaz is found in a wide range of colors from colorless to pink, purple, blue, and the reddish orange color most associated with November, also known as Imperial Topaz.

 December: Blue Topaz, Zircon, Turquoise and Tanzanite

 Blue is the overall color for December birthstones, though, zircon is available in a wide array of colors.
 Turquoise is the ancient December birthstone.
 Blue topaz is among the more affordable options.
-Tanzanite is among the newest gemstones, discovered in the 1960s in Tanzania, it is coveted for its deep, saturated blue to violet color.
+Tanzanite is the newest gemstone, discovered in the 1960s in Tanzania, it is coveted for its deep, saturated blue to violet color.